Triangulated structures induced by mutations: (Pre)triangulated structures induced by concentric twin cotorsion pairs

-We can consider ``resolutions'' of objects in $\CC$ with each CP.
-Thus, we can deal with different kinds of resolutions at the same time when there exists a pair of CPs.
-Next, we study special pairs of CPs.
+We can consider ``resolutions'' of objects in $\CC$ with each cotorsion pair.
+Thus, we can deal with different kinds of resolutions at the same time when there exists a pair of cotorsion pairs.
+Next, we study special pairs of cotorsion pairs.